As many of you know, I have a couple of speaking gigs coming up in the near future:

 DJ Duty, a friend on the SPI Facebook Page, sent me this message the other day (thanks DJ!):

-Stand and Deliver (affiliate link – I earn a commission if you buy) looked like a good read, so I purchased it on Amazon, and within 16 hours the book was delivered to my front door.
+Stand and Deliver looked like a good read, so I purchased it on Amazon, and within 16 hours the book was delivered to my front door.
+[Full Disclosure: As an affiliate, I receive compensation if you purchase through this link.]

 I'm about half way through, and I must agree—it's a fantastic read!